lindakwoo/sharents/journals/Clarissa.md

 ## Thursday, August 15, 2024

 Today I worked on refacturing endpoints, creating more endpoints and testing them out in swagger.
 Caleb dockerized our project, so I tested that to make sure it was up and running.

+## Wednesday, August 28, 2024

+Today I worked on the flowchart and did some final touchups on it with Linda.
+I did the form to update a child.